What is Sexual Exploitation?

 Commercial Child Sexual Exploitation

-Although sex crimes affect people of all ages, races, gender, and sexual orientations, children and young people face the highest risk of sexual exploitation worldwide.
+Although sex crimes affect people of all ages, races, genders, and sexual orientations, children and young people face the highest risk of sexual exploitation worldwide.
 For example, in the United States, over 300,000 children are at risk of sexual exploitation.

 Commercial child sexual exploitation refers to situations in which children or young people under 18 years old are sexually exploited by an adult.
-It also covers a wide range of criminal sexual activities involving the sexual exploitation or abuse of children or young people for another person’s financial benefit or in exchange for a valuable thing, such as a monetary or non-monetary benefit which may be given or received by any person.
+It also covers a wide range of criminal sexual activities involving the sexual exploitation or abuse of children or young people for another person’s financial benefit or in exchange for a valuable thing, such as a monetary or non-monetary benefit that may be given or received by any person.

 There are different forms of commercial child sexual exploitation, including early marriage, prostitution, sex trafficking, child pornography, sex tourism, forcing a child to engage in inappropriate activities of a sexual nature, and production, possession, or distribution of child pornography.